danielbodnar/awesome-stars/README.md

 - [hickory-dns/hickory-dns](https://github.com/hickory-dns/hickory-dns) - A Rust based DNS client, server, and resolver
 - [rapiz1/rathole](https://github.com/rapiz1/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 - [tkellogg/dura](https://github.com/tkellogg/dura) - You shouldn't ever lose your work if you're using Git
-- [datafuselabs/databend](https://github.com/datafuselabs/databend) - Alternative to Snowflake.
+- [datafuselabs/databend](https://github.com/datafuselabs/databend) - Modern alternative to Snowflake.
 Cost-effective and simple for massive-scale analytics.
-DatabendCloud: https://databend.com
+Cloud: https://databend.com
 - [helix-editor/helix](https://github.com/helix-editor/helix) - A post-modern modal text editor.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [aya-rs/aya](https://github.com/aya-rs/aya) - Aya is an eBPF library for the Rust programming language, built with a focus on developer experience and operability.